"Rust" armorer Hannah Gutierrez-Reed sentenced to 18 months in prison over deadly 2021 shooting

 The "Rust" armorer who last month was found guilty of involuntary manslaughter in the deadly shooting of Halyna Hutchins, the film's cinematographer, was sentenced in a New Mexico state court today to 18 months' imprisonment.
 Hannah Gutierrez-Reed received the maximum penalty for her part in the 2021 tragedy that several experts have since characterized as a preventable incident, where actor Alec Baldwin discharged live rounds from a prop gun on the movie set during a rehearsal.

-Judge Mary Marlowe Sommer handed down the sentence to conclude an emotionally-charged hearing Monday morning.
+Judge Mary Marlowe Sommer handed down the sentence to conclude an emotionally charged hearing Monday.

+"I find what you did constitutes a serious violent offense," Sommer told Gutierrez-Reed.
+Although the prosecution pushed for this outcome — the maximum sentence — Gutierrez-Reed and her defense team had asked the judge to consider probation as an alternative.
+The defendant, who is now 27, raised that request herself in a statement read in court before the sentence came down.
+In the statement, she called Hutchins an inspiration and said she was saddened by the media coverage of her case and the negative light in which it painted her to the public.

+"Your honor, when I took on 'Rust,' I was young and naive.
+But I took my job as seriously as I knew how to," said Gutierrez-Reed.
+"I beg you, please, don't give me more time.
+The jury has found me in part at fault for this horrible tragedy, but that doesn't make me a monster.
+That makes me human."

 Gutierrez-Reed's sentencing hearing began at 10:30 a.m. in Santa Fe.
 She sat in the courtroom and at times seemed to have tears in her eyes as Joel Souza, the writer and director on "Rust" who was injured in the shooting, Craig Mizrahi, Hutchins' former agent, and several of her friends gave statements on the impact of her death.